AlmaDSF/task-list-front-end/project-docs/wave-01.md

 5. Where is the function `getTaskListJSX` called in `TaskList`?
    This is in TaskList.js.
     - How would the code change without this helper function?

     The tasklist can create a map or a copy for each task.
+    - You would have to iterate throught the array given and create a new array with the data individually.

-1. What component is `TASKS` passed to in `App`?
+6. What component is `TASKS` passed to in `App`?
     - How does the component pass `TASKS`?
     The components are key, the id, the title, and if the item is compete.

-    - What element is the component wrapped in?
+    What element is the component wrapped in?
+    - The id is a number.
+    - The title is a string.
+    - The item is a boolean.

 The suggestions above should give you a strong foundation for working with Task List Front End.
 As time allows, follow your curiosity to explore more of the code and features.